 You have the possibility of continuing your own physical training and competition career also during military service.
-Conscripts can also participate in the Defence Forces' competition activities, the best even at international level.
-If you are competing at national level, contact your brigade-level unit's physical education officer.
-He will give you advice and help you when you need leave to attend national team training camps or high-level competitions.
+Conscripts can also participate in the competition activities of the Defence Forces - the most successful even compete at international level.
+If you compete at national top level, contact the physical education officer of your brigade-level unit.
+He/she will advise and help you in sports-related assignments.